 Arroyo Seco AVA, Monterey County, CA

-Pairs with eggs benedict, crab cakes with a creamy orange reduction sauce, cedar plank salmon, or almond-crusted halibut.
+A perfect pairing to crab cakes with a creamy orange reduction sauce, toasted hazelnut halibut, or seafood risotto.

 Barrel Type: French oak - 40% new wood

 The Musqué clone, harvested in a single October night, is the backbone of this aromatic, distinctive Monterey Chardonnay wine.